Plan9-Archive/limbo-qt-bridge/README.md

 are defined as ADTs, providing a class-like API that should be familiar to developers with Qt experience.

+See the `docs/overview.md` file for more information about the messages used to communicate between Limbo and Python.

 Installing the modules
 ----------------------